-Federated learning is a promising new technology in the field of IoT intelligence.
-However, exchanging model-related data in federated learning may leak the sensitive information of participants.
-To address this problem, we propose a novel privacy-preserving FL framework based on an innovative chained secure multi-party computing technique, named Chain-PPFL.
-Our scheme mainly leverages two mechanisms: Single-Masking mechanism which protects information exchanged between participants; Chained-Communication mechanism which enables masked information to be transferred between participants with a serial chain frame.
-We conduct extensive simulation-based experiments using two public datasets (MNIST and CIFAR-100) by comparing both training accuracy and leak-defence with other state-of-the-art schemes.
-We set two data sample distributions (IID and Non-IID) and three training models (CNN, MLP and L-BFGS) in our experiments.
-The experimental results demonstrate that the Chain-PPFL scheme can achieve a practical privacy-preservation (equivalent to differential privacy with approaching zero) for federated learning with some cost of communication and without impairing the accuracy and convergence speed of the training model.
+Federated learning (FL) is a promising new technology in the field of IoT intelligence.
+However, exchanging model-related data in FL may leak the sensitive information of participants.
+To address this problem, we propose a novel privacy-preserving FL framework based on an innovative chained secure multiparty computing technique, named chain-PPFL.
+Our scheme mainly leverages two mechanisms: 1) single-masking mechanism that protects information exchanged between participants and 2) chained-communication mechanism that enables masked information to be transferred between participants with a serial chain frame.
+We conduct extensive simulation-based experiments using two public data sets (MNIST and CIFAR-100) by comparing both training accuracy and leak defence with other state-of-the-art schemes.
+We set two data sample distributions (IID and NonIID) and three training models (CNN, MLP, and L-BFGS) in our experiments.
+The experimental results demonstrate that the chain-PPFL scheme can achieve practical privacy preservation (equivalent to differential privacy with ϵ approaching zero) for FL with some cost of communication and without impairing the accuracy and convergence speed of the training model.

 - FedAVG algorithm

 - privacy preservation